-

 In addition to his orchestral work, Howlett is the co-artistic director of the Ronen Chamber Ensemble, which performs throughout the Indianapolis area.

-An experienced educator, he has held teaching positions at the Jacobs School of Music, Indiana University, and currently teaches at Butler University.
+An experienced educator, Howlett currently teaches at Butler University.
+He has held teaching positions at the Jacobs School of Music, Indiana University, DePauw and Anderson Universities.

 Outside of music, Howlett supports Liverpool FC and the Buffalo Bills, enjoys playing tennis, and spending quality time with his family.